 When is it?

-The training course will run during the Easter holiday, from Saturday 6th April (afternoon) to Saturday 13th April (after breakfast).
+The training course will be at the beginning of the summer holiday, from Tuesday 2nd July 6th (afternoon) to Tuesday 9th July (after breakfast).

 Where is it?